Megatrends are global macro forces that will transform business, the marketplaces that they operate in, and society at large.

 In 2019, for the first time, globally, people will spend more hours a day on the Internet than watching TV, consuming more content than ever before in history.

-As evidenced by Brexit and Trump, and not that long ago the Scottish and Catalan independence movements.
+As evidenced by Brexit, Trump, and the Scottish and Catalan independence movements.

 Institutions, including employers, will learn to embrace diversity: of ability, gender diversity, neurodiversity, etc.